skttl/konstrukt-documentation/collections/the-basics.md

 #### **SetDeletedProperty(Lambda deletedPropertyExpression) : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**

 Sets which property of our entity to use as the deleted property flag.
-Property must be of type `boolean`.
+Property must be of type `boolean` or `int`.
 When a deleted property is set, any delete actions will set the deleted flag instead of actualy deleting the entity.
+For `boolean` based properties, deleted entities will have a value of `True` when deleted, and for `int` based properties, deleted entities will have a UTC UNIX timestamp value of the date the entity was deleted.
 In addition, any fetch actions will also pre-filter out any deleted entities.

 ````csharp
 // Example
 collectionConfig.SetDeletedProperty(p => p.Deleted);
 ````

 ## Disabling create, update or delete features